dccxix/coine.rs/Pages/Gavin_Andresen.md

 ## Background

 As Bitcoin’s past is shrouded in mystery, there also isn’t too much information available about its core developers.
 Fortunately, Gavin Andresen, aged 49, has been a bit more open in regards to his background.
-Currently based in Amherst, Massachusetts, Gavin Andersen, originally born Gavin Bell, has been involved with technology and coding for a few decades.
-After successfully graduating in computer science from the Princeton University in 1988, he proceeded to take a job with the Silicon Valley-based computing company Silicon Graphics.
+Currently based in Massachusetts, Gavin Andersen, originally born Gavin Bell[6], has been involved with technology and coding for a few decades.
+After successfully graduating in computer science from the Princeton University in 1988, he proceeded to take a job with the Silicon Valley-based computing company Silicon Graphics[6].
 Over there, he worked on a couple of important projects for a total of 7 years.
 Following this, Andresen proceeded to work on a few start-ups and built numerous products such as online games for the blind, 3D drawing software, and more, only to eventually come across Bitcoin in 2010.

 ## Work Experience